caperaven/crs-collective/readme.md

 It is however static and if the rules change will need to be re-generated.

 This only applies to evaluation rule sets and not update rule sets.

+## Actions

+This library ships with a set of utility functions

+1. trim
+1. leftTrim
+1. rightTrim
+1. toUpperCase
+1. toLowerCase
+1. subString
+1. concat
+1. datediff
+1. year
+1. month
+1. day
+1. hour
+1. minutes
+1. seconds
+1. max
+1. min
+1. abs
+1. pow

+For examples on how to use these utility functions see [the tests](https://github.com/caperaven/crs-collective/blob/master/test/processors/actions.test.js)